-It is important to check that the altitude of the observed object is never below 30°.
+It is important to check that the altitude of the observed object is never below 30° .

-Since we had problems in service mode in the past with over-resolved targets (which appeared resolved in imaging mode at the acquisition, or for which no fringes were found), we encourage the user to collect as much information on their target as possible, before submitting a MIDI proposal.
-For instance, a proposal for a pre-imaging study on the TIMMI2 instrument (at the ESO 3.6-m telescope of La Silla Observatory) may help to know more about the feasibility on MIDI.
+Since we had problems in service mode in the past with over-resolved targets (which appeared resolved in imaging mode at the acquisition, or for which no fringes were found), or with low-precision IR coordinates (which could not be seen on MIDI), we encourage the users to collect as much information on their targets as possible, before submitting a MIDI proposal.
+For instance, a proposal for a pre-imaging study on VISIR (VLT instrument) may help to know more about the feasibility on MIDI.